Current Passport, diver's certification card, and diver's emergency and evacuation insurance card (required).

 We leave from Blue Heron Bridge Marina in West Palm Beach, Florida.
 There is parking at the marina.

 We ask everyone to be on the boat at 5pm on the first day of trip .
 The boat travels overnight to Bahamas.In the morning we clear customs then head to Tiger Beach.

 We return mid morning (plan on 11am) on the last day.
 Allow 2 hours commute to Miami and at least 1:15 to Fort Lauderdale, Orlando is at least 2 hours.
 The dock is 20 minutes or less to the West Palm Beach airport.
 There is a train service from West Palm Beach with stops at both FLL and MIA airports.

-We get a discount at a West Palm Beach hotel if you want to arrive the day before which is recommended in case there are weather or other flight delays - the boat does not wait!
+We you arrive the day before in case there are weather or other flight delays - the boat does not wait!